KenKundert/emborg/doc/configuring.rst

 :ref:`avendesora_account`.

 This example assumes that there is one backup configuration per repository.
-You can instead have all of your configurations share a single repository by replacing :ref:`repository` and adding :ref:`prefix` like so:
+You can instead have more than one configurations share a single repository by adjusting :ref:`repository` and adding :ref:`glob_archives` like so:

 .. code-block:: python

     repository = 'archives:/mnt/backups/{host_name}/{user_name}'
-    prefix = '{config_name}-'
+    glob_archives = '{config_name}-*'

+In this case several backup configurations would deposit archives into a single directory, allowing them to reduce the total space required to hold the archives if there are shared files between the configurations.
+The :ref:`glob_archives` setting is required to allow each backup configuration to recognize its own archives.
+All archive names that match the glob string associate with this configuration.

 .. _individual_configurations: